Pathologic Findings in Small Cell Bladder Carcinoma Overview of Small Cell Bladder Cancer Pathology

 Immunohistochemistry

-Neuroendocrine markers, such as chromogranin A, synaptophysin, CD56, and neuronal specific enolase, are often focal or diffusely positive for these tumors by immunohistochemical method, and they are useful tools to help establish a diagnosis.
+Neuroendocrine markers, such as chromogranin A, synaptophysin, CD56, and neuronal specific enolase, [10] are often focal or diffusely positive for small cell bladder tumors by immunohistochemistry, and they are useful tools to help establish a diagnosis.
 (See the image below.)

 Previous